4.4.8 Value Proposition Test - Landing Page

 Helps Answer

-• Are customers interested enough to take action on this value proposition?
+• Are people interested enough to take action on this value proposition?

 • Is the product idea attractive to a particular audience or niche?